There are several types of employment relationship. In this article, we’ll look at part-time, fixed-term and fixed-term contracts.

 If the company wants to employ you after it has exhausted its “three attempts” under this rule, it must offer you a permanent contract.
 According to the Labour Code, another fixed-term employment relationship can only be agreed after a further three years.

-However, an exception has been introduced since 1 August 2013.
+However, one exception has been introduced since 1 August 2013.
 There are employees for whom fixed-term contracts need to be negotiated more frequently.
-These are mostly seasonal activities that can only be performed at certain times of the year – for example, ski lift operators, agricultural work and so on.
+These are mostly seasonal activities that can only be carried out at certain times of the year – for example, ski lift operators, agricultural work and so on.
 In such justified cases, the employer may deviate from the above rules and set its own.
 Only if the employer has a trade union must these company rules be agreed with the trade union.

 If you are offered a fixed-term job, it is a good idea to check whether your employer has taken any exception to the statutory rules.
 In practice, there will not be many such companies.
 If your employer is not one of them, what we have said above applies.
 If it does, you should familiarise yourself thoroughly with the company’s rules.
 In addition to these rules, the restriction on the repetition of fixed-term contracts does not apply to agency employment.
 That is, where you are employed by an employment agency that places you in a specific position with a particular user of their services under a temporary assignment agreement.